christophermadsen/snow-crystals/README.md

 - draw / 2
 - experiment / 3

-The code will execute by entering one of these 3 strings/numbers.
+The code will execute by entering one of these 3 strings/integers.

+### Running Experiments
+For all 3 options it is possible to change the parameters associated with the experiment.
+'Draw' and 'animate' share the same parameters as they are essentially the same and 'experiment' works with 2 lists of beta and gamma values.

 ### Prerequisites